 Upstream and downstream infrastructure investment to provide capacity is, by its nature, very long-term and can be exceedingly lumpy.
-When setting charges we aim to ensure Defra's overarching objectives are met.
+We have a requirement to be cost reflective over a five year window, up to including 2022-23.
+This is necessitating an increase in our infrastructure charges for 2021-22.